dart-lang/pub-dev/doc/help-search.md

 Default listings use a composite of the three scores to sort packages.
 The ranking is based on the composite score, and if applicable, the platform specificity and the text match score of the search team.

+## Legacy packages

+`pub.dev` does not expose packages that support only Dart SDK 1.x in search results or in listing pages.
+However, one can access these packages through their package page (`/packages/<pkg>`) and `pub` client can download them.

+To search for such packages, include `is:legacy` in the search query.